 Interestingly, the word ‘idiom’ originated from the Greek word idiōma.
 Here are some phrases and idioms with a touch of myth.

 Used to describe the very beginning of a situation; creating something never before.在原本没有的基础上,经过人为的而创出的事物.

-The story: Pangu draws a line between the sky and the earth and after he died, he transformed into the famous Five Sacred Mountains (Mount Tai, Mount Heng, Mount Hua, Mount Heng, Mount Song), the moon and the sun, his blood changed into water in river and sea, his hair into grass.
+The story: Pangu draws a line between the sky and the earth and after he died, he transformed into the famous Five Sacred Mountains (Mount Tai, Mount Heng, Mount Hua, Mount Heng, Mount Song), the moon and the sun, his blood changed into the water in river and sea, his hair into the grass.
 In all, the universe and Pangu combine in one.

 夸父追日 kuā fù zhuī rì

 A trope of man’s determination and volition against nature.

 The story: Kuafu raced the Sun and caught up with it, but he got really thirsty.
 He tried to look for water and eventually died of thirst.

 女娲补天 nǚ wā bǔ tiān

 Having the vigour and strength to fight and make changes.